-Benefits are available for up to 26 weeks.
+Benefits are available for up to 23 weeks; the exact number of weeks depends on the state's unemployment rate.
 If you are still unemployed when your regular state benefits run out, you may be eligible for Emergency Unemployment Compensation (EUC) and/or state extended benefits.
 (See Nolo's article Unemployment Benefits: How Much Will You Get -- and For How Long? for general information on these temporary programs.)
-These additional programs, enacted to help those who became unemployed during the recession that began in 2008, currently provide up to 73 weeks of additional benefits, depending on when you first became unemployed.
+These additional programs, enacted to help those who became unemployed during the recession that began in 2008, provide additional weeks of benefits, depending on when you first became unemployed.
 These additional benefits are temporary and have been subject to much Congressional debate.
-Also, the availability of certain benefits depends on the current unemployment rate in the state.
+Also, the availability of certain benefits depends on the current unemployment rate in the state; Florida has stopped qualifying for extended benefits based on its rate.
 Contact Florida's Agency for Workforce Innovation to find out which programs are in place when you apply for benefits.
 (You can find contact information below.)

 How to File an Unemployment Claim in Florida